flatpak/flatpak.github.io/source/apps.html.haml.markdown

 :markdown
   # Apps

   This page lists some of the apps that are available as Flatpaks, along with instructions for how to try them.
-If you are new to Flatpak, it is recommended to complete the [introduction to installing and running Flatpaks](index.html#users) first.

   The instructions on this page require Flatpak 0.6.13 or newer.
+To find out how to install it, see [Getting Flatpak](getting.html).
+It is also recommended to complete the [introduction to installing and running Flatpaks](index.html#users) before installing the apps on this page.

   All the examples install the apps system-wide and therefore require admin privileges.
 To install to your home directory and avoid the need for a password, just add `--user` to the install command.
 Once you have installed some applications, to update them run `flatpak update`.

   ## <a name="libreoffice"></a>LibreOffice